GLOBAL MARKETS-Stocks, emerging markets swoon on China data; euro up

 NEW YORK, Jan 23 (Reuters) - Global equity markets sold off on Thursday on disappointing Chinese manufacturing data and weak corporate earnings, while the euro jumped against the dollar after mostly encouraging survey results from the euro zone’s private sector.

-MSCI’s emerging markets equities index fell 1.3 percent as emerging sovereign debt spreads widened 9 basis points over U.S. Treasuries after factory activity in China contracted in January for the first time in six months.
+MSCI’s emerging markets equities index fell 1.2 percent to a nearly two-week low as emerging sovereign debt spreads widened 9 basis points over U.S. Treasuries after factory activity in China contracted in January for the first time in six months.

-A decline in the flash Markit/HSBC Purchasing Managers’ Index was the first indication of sentiment this year in the world’s second-largest economy, and reinforced concerns about global growth, especially in commodity-sensitive emerging markets.
+A decline in the flash Markit/HSBC Purchasing Managers’ Index was the first indication of sentiment in the world’s second-largest economy, and reinforced concerns about global growth, especially in commodity-sensitive emerging markets.

 The Turkish lira touched a record low, the rouble hit a five-year low and the Argentine peso tumbled 11 percent at one point.
-Copper fell and London-traded Brent crude oil slipped below $108 a barrel after weak data from the world’s top two oil consumers revived worries over the demand outlook.
+Copper fell and London-traded Brent crude oil slipped below $108 a barrel after weak data from the world’s top two oil consumers revived worries over the outlook for demand.

 “The China data continues to be persistently weak.
 We don’t view this as a one-off kind of number and we do view the PMI series as especially credible,” said Jim Russell, senior equity strategist for U.S. Bank Wealth Management in Cincinnati.

 European shares fell on poor corporate results and weak U.S. and Chinese data.
-Nokia reported a steep drop in network equipment sales, an area soon to become its core business after its telephone division is sold.
+Nokia reported a steep drop in sales at its network equipment division, soon to become its core business after its telephone division is sold.

 British publisher Pearson, meanwhile, dropped 8.2 percent after warning in a trading update that its 2013 earnings per share would be lower than expected.